mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 ## Workflow
-When a new issue is raised, follow these steps:
+Support may ask questions in the [~Sustained Engineering](https://community-daily.mattermost.com/core/channels/sustained-engineering) channel.
+If these can be answered without significant time investment (up to about an hour), just answer them.
+If they require deeper analysis, investigation, or potential hand-off to other people or teams, follow the following steps:

 1. **Create a JIRA ticket** for the issue, initially connected to the "Sustained Engineering" team, and assigned to the SET Primary and moved to _In Progress_.
 Ensure the ticket describes the problem clearly and is as specific as possible.
 For example, if Mattermost is slow specify what is slow: the server, the client, a particular request.
 2. **Understand the customer impact and priority of the issue.** Determine the priority of the issue following [the levels specified here](https://support.mattermost.com/hc/en-us/articles/360038546151-Ticket-Priority-Guidelines), clearly mark this priority in the ticket.
 If the issue is really a feature request or low-urgency bug, change the ticket type and reassign it to the appropriate team.
 In that case, the SET responsibilities end.
-4. If the issue is of **L1 (critical) or L2 (major), create a run of the [SET Incident Playbook](https://community-daily.mattermost.com/playbooks/playbooks/w5qizi5kojd7jejrsfpat5dupo)** and follow the playbook.
+4. If the issue is of **L1 (critical) or L2 (major)** support [will have a run of the Mattermost Support Incident](https://community-daily.mattermost.com/playbooks/playbooks/bx9xnkb8upribm3wsbye1cdwtw) playbook running that SET will be invited to.
 Make sure that updates (using the Playbooks "Post update" feature) are posted **at least daily**.
 3. **Investigate the source of the issue,** update the JIRA ticket accordingly.
 Ensure the following things are clearly listed in the ticket (where appropriate):
    * Mattermost version
    * Database type and version